Skip to main content

 Featured image for: DFW Cost of Living 2026: City Comparison Guide

 I had a client relocate from Chicago last spring.
 She’d done her research, found a salary bump, and was thrilled about “no state income tax.”
-Then she got her first property tax bill in Collin County.
+Then her first property tax bill landed in Collin County.
 Her exact words: “Kristy, nobody warned me about this.”
-She wasn’t wrong — Texas gives with one hand and takes with the other, and the cost differences between DFW cities can blindside you if you don’t know where to look.
+She wasn’t wrong.
+Texas gives with one hand and takes with the other, and the cost differences between DFW cities can blindside you if you don’t know where to look.

 That’s the thing about the Dallas-Fort Worth metroplex.
 It isn’t one market.
-It’s dozens of micro-markets stitched together, and the cost of living between them can swing $2,000+ per month for what feels like a similar lifestyle.
+It’s dozens of micro-markets stitched together, and the cost of living between them can swing well over $2,000 a month for what feels like a similar lifestyle.
 A three-bedroom in Grand Prairie and a three-bedroom in Southlake might look alike on paper, but your monthly bottom line tells a very different story.

-I’ve been helping families sort through these cost differences since ‘97 — over 100 relocations and counting.
+I’ve been helping families sort through these cost differences since ‘97.
 Here’s what the numbers actually look like in 2026, city by city, so you can make a smart move instead of an expensive mistake.

 What Are the Most Affordable Cities in DFW for 2026?